How to Become a Notary in Alabama

 Note: The ink color, shape, and dimensions of a notary seal are not specified by the Alabama notary statute.

-The American Association of Notaries offers quality notary stamps and seals at savings of up to 40% or more compared to the cost of the same products elsewhere.
-Click here to order your Alabama notary stamp, notary seal, complete notary package, and other notary supplies.
+The American Association of Notaries offers quality notary stamps and seals at savings of up to 40% or more compared to the same products elsewhere.
+Click here to order your Alabama notary seal, complete notary package, and other notary supplies.

 How much can an Alabama notary public charge for performing notarial acts?